You already know this.

 A Way of Living, Not Just Eating

-This is something I’ve come to understand more deeply each year of farming here.
+I have come to understand this more deeply every year I have farmed here.

 In rhythm with the season,